nectar-cs/kerbi/docs/templating.md

 ## The gen method

-The `Kerbi::Mixer#gen` method is where it all happens.
+The `Kerbi::Mixer#run` method is where it all happens.
 Kerbi translates the method's return value into yaml.

 **The way you should** use `gen` is to pass it a block and make